edgwatson1/100-days-of-code/log.md

 **Today's Progress**: Built a basic quote generator which displays Stoic quotes.

 **Thoughts:** I had to remind myself how to set up CSS from scratch well, as I'd been relying on Bootstrap containers.
 I'm not used to vanilla JS as I'd been doing a lot of React but it was good - and surprisingly simple.
-Learn something new to launch functions on page load i.e. `<body onload="codeAddress();">.`
+I learnt something new to launch functions on page load i.e. `<body onload="codeAddress();">.`I used https://femmebot.github.io/google-type/ for font inspiration which was incredibly useful.

 **Link to work:**: https://marcusaureliusquotes.netlify.com/